KSE-Sociological-Center/LIWS/README.md

 2. Karakai, D., & Hatsko, V. (2024).
 Perspective(s) of R. Inglehart's Theory of Evolutionary Modernization: Analysis of Change in Religiosity in Ukraine during the War. *In Sociology: Theory, Methods, Marketing (Issue 1, pp. 93–109)*.
 National Academy of Sciences of Ukraine (Co.
 LTD Ukrinformnauka) (Publications) https://doi.org/10.15407/sociology2024.01.093
 3. Karakai, D., & Moskotina, R. (2025).
 Existential upheavals: Tracing war's immediate effect on individual religiosity in Ukraine. *Social Compass*, *72*(1), 66–85. https://doi.org/10.1177/00377686241311421
 4. Moskotina, R., Karakai, D., & Hatsko, V. (2025).
 Ukrainians’ Attitudes at the Start of the War: From Authoritarian Defenders of Democracy to Unhappy Yet Satisfied with Life. *Journal of the Analytical Platform ‘Vox Ukraine’*. https://voxukraine.org/en/ukrainians-attitudes-at-the-start-of-the-war-from-authoritarian-defenders-of-democracy-to-unhappy-yet-satisfied-with-life
 5. Karakai, D., Hatsko, V., & Moskotina, R. (2025).
 Does War Create or Destroy Social Bonds?
 It Depends on Definitions. *Journal of the Analytical Platform ‘Vox Ukraine’*. https://voxukraine.org/en/does-war-create-or-destroy-social-bonds-it-depends-on-definitions
+6. Moskotina, R. Wie der Krieg sich auf Glück und Lebenszufriedenheit in der Ukraine auswirkt. *Ukraine-Analysen*. https://laender-analysen.de/ukraine-analysen/319/ukraine-krieg-glueck-lebenszufriedenheit/

 If you have any questions about these data or would like to collaborate with us on an article, simply contact us via email: rmoskotina@kse.org.ua